pep-dortmund/homepage/CONTRIBUTING.md

   buttons title will be this value.

 ### Links
-All links must be absolute, without leading slash.
+All links to internal pages must use the absolute URL, without leading slash.
 Furthermore links to pages end with `.html`, no matter if they reference a markdown or a html file.

 For example, the URL of the `vereinsleben/mitmachen.md`-page, would always look like